-Only a few months ago, I realised I have a disability: a “long-term psychiatric impairment” (in legalese).
+Only a few months ago, I realised I have a disability: a “long-term psychiatric impairment” or “a disorder, illness or disease that affects a person’s thought processes, perception of reality, emotions or judgment or that results in disturbed behaviour” (in legalese).
 After living with these conditions for around 20 years, it was something of a relief to be acknowledged in this way.

 In this post, I would like to discuss my recent experience with transcranial magnetic stimulation (TMS).
 I finished 21 sessions of TMS.
 The non-invasive therapy involves clinicians placing electromagnetic coils against your head.
 These coils send pulses to help stimulate parts of your brain to fight depression, anxiety, OCD, PTSD, and other psychiatric conditions.

 However, the procedure is only available for “treatment-resistant depression,” meaning you need to have done the usual psychotherapy and medications thing without sufficient success before they’ll refer you to get TMS.

 (Just as a disclaimer, I guess, this isn’t intended to promote TMS or anything.
 I just felt like sharing my honest experiences, and I hope it might help someone else out there with severe symptoms.)

 I was the first patient my GP had referred to The Monarch Clinic.
 She thought it was a good idea, as I had been discharged from a hospital not that long prior; and I was still experiencing severe symptoms.
 It sucked having been sectioned in a hospital again, in October/November last year, as I hadn’t been in one for many years.